-A fallowed acre means an acre of land that has been irrigated using valid groundwater rights that will no longer be irrigated from either a groundwater or surface water source.
-The GWDs will fallow irrigated acres each year to achieve an annual or baseline level of reduction in groundwater consumptive use.
-Baseline fallowed acres may have water rights from a groundwater source only, or from both groundwater and surface water sources (mixed sources).
+A fallowed acre means an acre of land that has been irrigated using valid ground water rights that will no longer be irrigated from either a ground water or surface water source.
+The GWDs will fallow irrigated acres each year to achieve an annual or baseline level of reduction in ground water consumptive use.
+Baseline fallowed acres may have water rights from a ground water source only, or from both ground water and surface water sources (mixed sources).
 Surface water sources may include the Big Wood River and tributaries, Silver Creek and tributaries, or springs tributary to those sources.
 The GWDs will fallow acres as follows:

-- 1. At least 1,500 acres/yr. within SVGWD. - 2.
-Up to 500 acres/yr. within GGWD. - a.
-Fallow at least 200 acres starting year one (2022) and increase up to 500 acres by year three (2024). - 3.
+- 1. Within SVGWD, at least 1,500 acres/yr. - 2.
+Within GGWD, at least 200 acres in 2022 and 2023, and 500 acres in 2024. - 3.
 Conditions for Fallowed Acres: - a.
 Surface water rights from the Big Wood River and tributaries appurtenant to fallowed acres may be changed from irrigation use to managed aquifer recharge, subject to review and approval by IDWR.
-Surface water irrigation rights changed to groundwater recharge may continue to be diverted to canals or ditches and rediverted to recharge pits to maintain incidental recharge under the same water rights.
+Surface water irrigation rights changed to ground water recharge may continue to be diverted to canals or ditches and rediverted to recharge pits to maintain incidental recharge under the same water rights.
 Surface water rights must be in priority when used for recharge. - b.
 Surface water rights from Silver Creek and tributaries appurtenant to fallowed acres may be left in the natural stream channel and changed from irrigation use to mitigation by non-use, subject to review and approval by IDWR. - c.
 Location of fallowed acres may change from year to year during the first one to three years.
-Fallowed acres shall be identified by the end of year three (2024) and stabilized through the Conservation Reserve Enhancement Program ("CREP") or other long-term arrangement.

-BIG WOOD RIVER GROUND WATER MANAGEMENT ARE MANAGEMENT PLAN - FEBRUARY 2022 PAGE 7 d.
-The GWDs shall identify the number and location of acres to be fallowed during each of the first three years, along with identification of appurtenant groundwater and surface water rights, to IDWR by April 25.
+Fallowed acres shall be identified by the end of year three (2024) and stabilized long-term, depending on renewal of this Management Plan, through the d.
+The GWDs shall identify the number and location of acres to be fallowed during each of the first three years, along with identification of appurtenant ground water and surface water rights, to IDWR by May 6, 2022.